Migrating to the new MTurk format¶

 This is a common practice for MTurk HITs, and MTurk workers are familiar with it.

-Why are we making this change?¶
+Why did we make this change?¶

 Being embedded inside MTurk limits the screen space available for your study and may be awkward in terms of distractions, difficulty scrolling, etc.